Speakers

 A Word About Sponsored and Non-Sponsored Events

 It is of course not only possible but highly encouraged that in addition to participating in the programs above groups hold their own luncheons, news conferences and book events at the Club and pay the fees which are standard for the Washington market.
 The public must understand that the National Press Club has no opinion about the point of view of the celebrity, leader or author who is invited to speak on one of our programs – we are simply trying to facilitate news coverage by inviting them as our guests and we are also trying to get them to make statements on the record which is valuable in particular for government officials as well as the news media who cover them.
-So to, the Club does not endorse the policies or politics of any of the guests for private events held here.
+So too, the Club does not endorse the policies or politics of any of the guests for private events held here.
 While we hope all our guests attract news coverage if that is what they wish, we do not guarantee there will be coverage and it is always up to the guest to work to generate maximum coverage of their event.